AppLovin/homebrew-Mobile-Tools/README.md

 ## Tools

-### debugapk

-This script is used to make an APK debuggable and usable with Charles.
-It will inject a new `network_security_config.xml`, update the Android Manifest with:

-`android:debuggable="true"`

-`android:name="applovin.sdk.verbose_logging" android:value="true"`

-and rebuild and resign the provided APK, placing it in a build directory.

-Steps:

-1. Install apktool if not already installed (brew is recommended) - <https://ibotpeaches.github.io/Apktool/install>

-    `brew install apktool`

-2. Check and ensure your `apktool` version is `2.4.1` or higher with:

-    `apktool -version`

-3. Tap into this repository and install this tool:

-    `brew tap AppLovin/homebrew-Mobile-Tools`

-    `brew install debugapk`

-4. Run the following command from the terminal in the working directory containing the APK:

-    `debugapk -i <APK file name> -o`

-5. Run the following command to install the rebuilt APK (delete device's previously installed APK).

-    `adb install build/<APK file name>`

 ### aldroid

 This tool is used to interact with Android apps, making them debuggable and useable with Charles.